rust-lang/book/nostarch/chapter20.md

 Listing 20-5: An attempted implementation of `split_at_mut` using only safe Rust

 This function first gets the total length of the slice.
-Then it asserts that the index given as a parameter is within the slice by checking whether it’s less than or equal to the length.
+Then, it asserts that the index given as a parameter is within the slice by checking whether it’s less than or equal to the length.
 The assertion means that if we pass an index that is greater than the length to split the slice at, the function will panic before it attempts to use that index.

-Then we return two mutable slices in a tuple: one from the start of the original slice to the `mid` index and another from `mid` to the end of the slice.
+Then, we return two mutable slices in a tuple: one from the start of the original slice to the `mid` index and another from `mid` to the end of the slice.